 The plans for the future development of the Kendo UI for Angular suite are published and regularly updated on the Roadmap page.

 The Kendo UI Grid for Angular relies on the built-in browser scrollbar.
-For more information on how to style the scrollbar in Internet Explorer, WebKit (Safari, Google Chrome), and Opera, refer to this issue on Stack Overflow.
+For more information on how to style native scrollbars in different browsers, refer to this tutorial or this Stack Overflow thread.